 The Blue Lagoon:

 Perhaps one of Iceland’s most iconic attractions is the world-renowned Blue Lagoon spa.
 Open year-round, the milky blue water is a pleasant contrast to the surrounding black lava fields.
 The water is an average temperature of 39 degrees Celsius all year round and is full of natural minerals such as silica that is great for the skin, with the spa often being used as a retreat for those with severe psoriasis to obtain natural and lasting treatment.
-Open all year round, the lagoon is most popular in the evenings, throughout summer to witness the midnight sun and in winter to enjoy the Northern Lights from the comfort of the lagoon.
+The lagoon is most popular in the evenings, throughout summer to witness the midnight sun and in winter to enjoy the Northern Lights from the comfort of the lagoon.
 It’s important to remember that The Blue Lagoon is one of Iceland’s most popular attractions and sells out daily, so we ensure our clients’ visits are booked well in advance so they don’t miss out on a visit to this unique and intriguing spa.

 Reykjavik City Tours:

-Reykjavik, the capital city of Iceland is full of sightseeing opportunities and impressive architecture to behold.
+Reykjavik, the capital city of Iceland, is full of sightseeing opportunities and impressive architecture to behold.
 One of Reykjavik’s most well-known landmarks is the Hallgrímskirkja church.
 Standing 244ft high, Hallgrímskirkja is not just the tallest church in Iceland but one of the tallest structures in the country.
 There are also a variety of interesting art galleries and museums to view throughout the city including their famous chocolate museum.
 One of our favourite ways to discover Reykjavik is by bike.
 With such little traffic and great opportunities to veer off to the lava fields and countryside, the opportunities are endless.
 We can organise a plethora of options to enjoy in Reykjavik such as horse riding through the countryside, quad biking along the coastline and even helicopter tours over the city.

 The Golden Circle